dashingsoft/pyarmor/src/user-guide.md

 ```

-#### Cross Platform
+### Cross Platform

 The only difference for cross platform is need to replace
-platform-dependent library "_pytransform" with the right one for
+platform-dependent library `_pytransform` with the right one for
 target machine

-All the latest prebuilt platform-dependent library "_pytransform"
+All the latest prebuilt platform-dependent library `_pytransform`
 list [here](http://pyarmor.dashingsoft.com/downloads/platforms)

-The core of [Pyarmor] is written by C, the only dependency is libc.
-So
+It's written by C, the only dependency is libc.
+So it's not difficult
-it's not difficult to build for any other platform, even for embeded
+to build for any other platform, even for embeded system.
+Contact
-system.
-Contact <jondy.zhao@gmail.com> if you'd like to run encrypted
+<jondy.zhao@gmail.com> if you'd like to run encrypted scripts in other
-scripts in other platform.
+platform.

 ### Run Pyarmor with debug mode